AngusWhittaker/gabm_interviewer_platform/README.md

 # Interviewer Platform

-The **Interviewer Platform** is a Django-based application designed to facilitate automated interviews with integrated transcription, vocalization, and comprehensive interview scripting functionalities.
-This repository houses the complete source code, configuration, and assets required to deploy and run the platform.
+The **Interviewer Platform** is a Django-based application designed for conducting automated interviews and simulating interviewee interactions.
+It integrates transcription, vocalization, and comprehensive interview scripting.
+Researchers can use this platform to facilitate interviews with participants and then interact with simulated interviewees that are  generated from the interview transcripts.
+This repository contains the complete source code, configuration, and assets necessary to deploy and run the platform.

 ---